-In some instances, there may be a requirement to undertake Local Lettings or "sensitive lettings" in particular areas.
-Where this applies a Local Letting Policy will be adopted and this will be clearly set out in the Property advertisement, which will be accompanied by an explanation of the Local Letting Policy criteria for that property.
-The Local letting Policies are published on the internet or a hard copy is available on request.

-Section 167 (2E) of the 1996 Housing Act enables authorities to allocate particular accommodation to people of a particular description, whether or not they fall within a reasonable preference category.
-This is the statutory basis for "Local lettings policies".
-Local Lettings Policies may be used to achieve a wide variety of housing management and other housing policy objectives
+Sensitive lettings - In some instances, there may be a requirement to undertake "sensitive lettings" in particular areas.
+Where this applies this will be clearly set out in the Property advertisement.
+Section 167 (2E) of the 1996 Housing Act enables authorities to allocate accommodation to people of a particular description, whether or not they fall within a reasonable preference category.